NullGuy-dev/alpha_text_generator/README.md

 # alpha_text_generator
 alpha_text_generator - is simple neural network for text generation.
-(It's haven't trained model, because I haven't very power PC, I'm sorry)
+"alpha_text_generator.v1.1.h5" is trained model, that can get a good result.